-How long do you bake the zucchini bites for?
+How long TO bake the zucchini bites for

 I baked them for about 30 minutes at 200 degrees Celsius (390 Fahrenheit), they get a nice crispy edge, while the rest get a nice light golden colour.
 Even if the centre is not that golden, they will be baked after that time in the oven, so not to worry about that.

 Fill them cups with a dollop of yogurt or sour cream, and top with chopped parsley or dill.
 Kids will absolutely love these bites, and they can make a great addition to any summer party, or any time of the year really, since zucchini can be found in the shops all year around.

 If you’ve liked my BAKED ZUCCHINI BITES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 Baked Zucchini Bites with Feta Cheese in a muffin tin, a fantastic low-calorie, low carb appetizer for the grilling season.
 Healthy, super yummy, best served cold with a nice dollop of sour cream or Greek yogurt.
 It has only 40 calories each cup, which makes them ideal if you are looking for healthy recipes.
 These zucchini bites are a great summer recipe, and make a lovely appetizer for every party or celebration.
 They are ridiculously easy to make too.